Sony Ericsson F305

 The Sony Ericsson F305 is a GSM mobile phone created and developed by Sony Ericsson in the FUN SERIES (F series).
 It was first released in November 2008.
 It is especially designed for gamers, like the Sony Ericsson F500 which was released in 2004.

-The phone comes with 11 preinstalled games that can not be deleted, and an internet browser.
-It has since been succeeded by the Sony Ericsson Yari a year later.
+The phone comes with 11 preinstalled games that can not be deleted, and a web browser.
+It was succeeded by the Sony Ericsson Yari a year later.